kris-nader/scTherapy/README.md

 We introduce NAME, a computational framework that uses only single-cell transcriptomic data to predict personalized monotherapies and multi-targeting drug combinations for cancer patients.

 The tool consists of two main steps:
-1. Our tool utilizes a semi-automated approach to categorize cells into normal and malignant, followed by the separation of malignant cells into subpopulations/clones.
+1. Our tool utilizes a semi-automated approach to categorize cells into healthy and malignant, followed by the separation of malignant cells into subpopulations/clones.
-2. Next, it identifies differentially expressed genes between normal and malignant cells, which are subsequently used as input to our pre-trained machine learning model.
-The model predicts potential treatment options that effectively target malignant cells while minimizing toxicity to normal cells.
+2. Next, it identifies differentially expressed genes between healthy and malignant cells, which are subsequently used as input to our pre-trained machine learning model.
+The model predicts potential treatment options that effectively target malignant cells while minimizing toxicity to healthy cells.

 For more information, please refer to original publication [to be filled].
 <br><br>